monkeydunkey/presidential_candidates_popularity_onTwitter/README.md

 # presidential_candidates_popularity_onTwitter
-This is the code base for our CSE573 project
+This is the code base for my CSE-573 project

-The aim of the project is to analyse the sentiments of people in their tweets and using to identify which way they lean politically left or right.
+The aim of the project is to build a classifier to predict the  sentiments of people by their tweets and then use it to identify their political preferences.
 Further, Using this information we will analyse the popularity of each of the candidate and try to predict who will win.
 To achieve this we will build an end to pipeline that would consist of the following five subsystems:

 1. Datagrabber: Using Twitter’s public API download and store tweets related to the candidates and their campaign.
 This would handle both historical as well real-time data pulls